There is no reason to have an excessively large image up on the internet. Optimize them for the web by cropping and re-sizing.

 Pinterest limits the height of extremely long, narrow skinny pins with an 'Expand Pin' option.
 I've noticed that it happens on pins that are 800 or more pixels tall at the 192 wide preview size.
 (This means you'd have to have an image that is 192 pixels wide by 800 pixels tall before you're going to get limitations.
 If you're really trying to optimize for Pinterest so that it shows up well on the enlarged pin screen, then the image would be 554 pixels wide x 2375 pixels tall.)

-it to have a .8 to 1 ratio to ensure the most important
+If I were selling this apron on Etsy, I would crop it to have a .8 to 1 ratio to ensure the most important details are visible in the preview thumbnail. |

 If you sell on Etsy, then you want to optimize for a slightly horizontal format.
 The ratio they use for thumbnails is about 5 wide by 4 tall.
 This works out to about 554 x 444 on the small end and 1000 pixels wide by 800 pixels tall for the large end.
 You can easily post images that aren't exactly in the website's standard format, but you do want to preview it to make sure that it's going to look good in the cropped thumbnail.